China calls for Internet front to fight hacking, cyber 'arms race'

 Others, including press freedom group Reporters Without Borders and China censorship watchdog GreatFire.org, called for a boycott of China's World Internet Conference, which attracted executives from Chinese and U.S. tech giants.

-From the United States, the roll call of companies at the conference in the eastern city of Wuzhen included Facebook Inc, Microsoft Corp, IBM Corp, LinkedIn Corp and Netflix Inc.
+From the United States, the roll call of companies at the conference in the eastern city of Wuzhen included Facebook Inc (FB.O), Microsoft Corp (MSFT.O), IBM Corp (IBM.N), LinkedIn Corp LNKD.N and Netflix Inc (NFLX.O).

 While Facebook and Twitter, among others, are blocked in China, that was not the case in Wuzhen where attendees enjoyed unfettered access to websites.